About the DIRECTOR

 Heidi holds a B.A. in the Independent Concentration of Film, Theater and German Literature from the University of Michigan, a Goethe Institute Fluency Certificate for her German proficiency as acquired during studies at the University of Freiburg, an MIA in International Communications with a focus on the European Union from Columbia University's School of International and Public Affairs, a Certificate of Completion from the Motion Picture Institute in Directing and Cinematography, a Certificate of Completion from UCLA's Professional Online Screenwriting Program and multiple years of Advanced Scene Study and Acting Technique from the likes of Stella Adler Studios and Terry Schreiber Studios.

-She is a member of the Producers Guild of America, SAG-AFTRA, AEA, the Alliance of Women Directors, the Motion Picture Institute’s Directors Alumni Club, New York Women in Film & Television (NYWIFT), Upstate New York Women in Film & Television (UPWIFT) - which she founded in 2013, Chicago Women in Film & Television, and University of Michigan and Columbia University Alumni Groups, and is featured on THE DIRECTOR'S LIST, a centralized hub for finding women directors and their work.
+She is a member of the Producers Guild of America (Women's Impact Network, International Committee), SAG-AFTRA, AEA, the Alliance of Women Directors, the Motion Picture Institute’s Directors Alumni Club, New York Women in Film & Television (NYWIFT), Founder & President Emeritus of Upstate New York Women in Film & Television (UPWIFT), Chicago Women in Film & Television, ProQuote Film (in Germany), Women in Film & Television Germany - Hamburg & Berlin Chapters Board Member, Former Programming Chair Board Member at Upstate Independents, Communications Committee Board Chair at the Electricity Entertainment Board, and University of Michigan, Columbia University & UCLA Professional Advanced Screenwriting Alumni Groups, and is featured on THE DIRECTOR'S LIST as well as Glass Ceiling, centralized hubs for finding women directors and their work.